galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 > ![Sequence length distribution](../../images/quality-control/sequence_length_distribution.png "Sequence length distribution")
 >
 > Some high throughput sequencers generate sequence fragments of uniform length, but others can contain reads of wildly varying lengths.
-Even within uniform length libraries some pipelines will trim sequences to remove poor quality base calls from the end.
+Even within uniform length libraries some pipelines will trim sequences to remove poor quality base calls from the end or the first $n$ bases if they match the first $n$ bases of the adapter up to 90% (by default), with sometimes $n = 1$.
 >
 > This graph shows the distribution of fragment sizes in the file which was analysed.
 In many cases this will produce a simple graph showing a peak only at one size, but for variable length FASTQ files this will show the relative amounts of each different size of sequence fragment.
 >